onlinerake.OnlineRakingSGD¶

 weights

-Return a copy of the current weight vector.
+Get copy of current weight vector.

-check_convergence(tolerance: float = 1e-06) bool[source]
+check_convergence(tolerance: float = 1e-06) bool[source]¶

 Check if algorithm has converged based on loss stability.